-If you are wondering how to clean mouthguards, you are reading the right article.
+Clean mouthguard?
+If you are wondering abou it, you are reading the right article.
 With thousands of bacteria living in the human hand, people may not consider the germs transported to the body via their mouthguards every time they touch it.

 Add sickness to the scene, and your dirty mouthguard will ensure you stay in bed for the entire season.